rtoal/ple/grain/README.md

 # About Grain

-Grain is a Web3 language focused on providing strongly-typed functional language for use in both academic and professional settings.
+Grain is a Web3 language focused on providing a strongly-typed functional language for use in both academic and professional settings.
 Compiling directly with WebAssembly, this language ensures a flawless experience with sensible types and flexible language format to encourage programmers from any background!

 # Grain Resources